Despite what some may think sugar hasn’t been established as a cause of type 2 diabetesRead More

 Obesity is a complex issue, but the fundamental cause of weight gain is an energy imbalance between calories consumed and calories expended according to the World Health Organization.
 The increase of availability and consumption of energy-dense foods that are high in fat is a contributing factor as well as the decrease in physical activity due to more sedentary ways of life; forms of work, changes in modes of transport and increase of urbanisation (10).

-Just like protein, starch and fat, sugar is a source of calories in the diet and excess calories from any ingredient or product can lead to being overweight.
-However the suggestion that sugar alone is responsible for the rise in obesity rates in the UK is too simplistic.
-It also is not supported by Government statistics which show a reduction of 16.6% per capita in consumption of total sugars in the UK since 2001 (10).
+Just like protein, starch and fat, sugar and sugars are a source of calories in the diet and excess calories from any ingredient or product can lead to being overweight.

 The amount of energy we require (the average dietary energy requirement) can vary depending on gender, age and different levels of physical activity, among other things.
 The World Health Organization guidance sets out the percentage of your total energy intake which should come from different nutrients, including sugars and fats (11).
 Their recommendation is that adults and children reduce their daily intake of free sugars* to less than 10% of their total energy intake.
 It also advises that a further reduction to below 5% or roughly 25 grams (6 teaspoons) per day would provide additional health benefits (12).